I just saw one of the funniest things I've seen in a long time, especially at the White House.

 I say hallelujah to that.

-So do I. So these terrorists are showing over and over again that they will use women and children.
+However, these terrorists are showing over and over again that they will use women and children.

 Everyone is acknowledging.

-That's why I say I it's still premature.
+That's why I say it's still premature.

 This is just a leak in the drive-by media.

-All we can do is speculate on what the leak is.
+But we don't, until we know the details, all we can do is speculate on what the leak is.

-The leak is that there has been an investigation completed, and the investigation has found that the Marines involved did commit murder, that they didn't shoot people who were hiding behind terrorists, uh, so forth and so on.
+The leak is that there has been an investigation completed, and the investigation has found that the Marines involved did commit murder, that they didn't shoot people who were hiding behind terrorists, so forth and so on.

-We'd have to assume if this leak is accurate, that the people killed were not terrorists.
+We'd have to assume, if this leak is accurate, that the people killed were not terrorists.

 I understand that's how you feel.

-But if it turns out that uh these were in fact innocent civilians, and these guys just cracked because of what what they saw happen to their buddy, uh they've got a defense team, they've got lawyers, and they'll they'll deal with it as such.
+But if it turns out that these were, in fact, innocent civilians and these guys just cracked because of what they saw happen to their buddy, they've got a defense team.

 Ladies and gentlemen, I want to give you another example of why I am a leading broadcast host in America today.